 Title IX hearings are not civil or criminal proceedings, and are not designed to mimic formal trial proceedings.
-They are primarily educational in nature, and the U.S. Department of Education, writing about Title IX in the Final Rule "purposefully designed these final regulations to allow recipients to retain flexibility to adopt rules of decorum that prohibit any party, advisor or decision-maker from questioning witnesses in an abusive, intimidating, or disrespectful manner."
+They are primarily educational in nature, and the U.S. Department of Education, writing about Title IX in the Final Rule "purposefully designed these final regulations to allow recipients to retain flexibility to adopt rules of decorum that prohibit any party, advisor or Hearing Chair from questioning witnesses in an abusive, intimidating, or disrespectful manner."
 85 Fed.
 Reg.
 30026, 30319 (May 19, 2020).
-The Department has determined that institutions "are in a better position than the Department to craft rules of decorum best suited to their educational environment" and to build a hearing process that will reassure the parties that the University "is not throwing a party to the proverbial wolves."
-Id.